pestrela/music/traktor/README.md

 Traktor misses elastic beatgrids.
 This is crucial for live drummers and old electronic music.

-There is impossible to do perfect **beatjumps** because you cannot compensate with jogs.\
+It is impossible to do perfect **beatjumps** because you cannot compensate with jogs.\
 Same story for perfect **delay-based Effects**.

 This was also the #1 request from the [Digital DJ Tips interview](https://www.youtube.com/watch?v=iFcnImYgsII&feature=youtu.be&t=199)

-Below a recipe to **approximate** Elastic beatgrids in Traktor using Rekordbox conversion, and putting a beatmarker every 4 beats:
+Below a recipe to **approximate** Elastic beatgrids in Traktor using Rekordbox conversion, and putting a beatmarker every 4 beats using the accurate dynamic BPM value:

 Steps:
 * Select the specific tracks that really need elastic beatgrids: [guide](https://rekord.cloud/blog/should-you-analyze-your-tracks-with-dynamic-bpm-in-rekordbox)